goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 But as I said earlier, the weakness of Transformers is not (just) about efficiency, but about modeling power.
 And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it consistently**!<d-footnote>This plot is the result after we specifically tuned for the global Transformer baseline; In other settings (e.g. different combinations of network width/depth/optimizer hyperparameters), there was a much larger gap between Mamba and global attention.</d-footnote>

-For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long, a standard length.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better).
+For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long, a standard length for LLMs where we understand the empirical performance of different backbones well.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better), and their FLOPs would also be similar.
 So keeping the *same models* and the *same data*, but simply untokenizing the inputs, simultaneously **lets the Transformer use much more compute** but also **decreases its performance relative to the SSM**.